tobiassalem/CreativeTwitchApp/readme.md

 * Implement gesture detection for manually updating the respective top lists [nice to have]
 * Implement viewing of a selected stream. [nice to have]

 There are of course many network libraries to choose from.
-I here selected Retrofit for it's elegance in defining and using backend endpoints.
+I here selected Retrofit for its elegance in defining and using backend endpoints.
-Concretely compared to RoboSpice which I've used before, Retrofit is really superior.
+Concretely compared to RoboSpice which I've used alot before, Retrofit truly is superior.

 ### Implemented improvements

 * Optimized network image loading.
-* Registered the app at Twitch and now sending clientId for eacg request as per their documentation (required from September 2016).
+* Registered the app at Twitch and now sending clientId for each request as per the documentation (required from September 2016).

 ### Known issues

-* The application is very simple in it's current form, as the possible improvements clearly indicate.
+* The application is very simple in its current form, as the possible improvements clearly indicate.

 ### Installation